sohamsshah/Data-mining-notes/Lectures/lectureSix.md

   3. Interval Attribute: It comes in form of numerical value where difference between points is meaningful.
 Eg. Temperature: 10-20, 30-40 etc. It doesnot have true zero.
   4. Ratio: It looks like interval attribute, but it has true value.
 Eg. weight.
 It has absolute zero.

+### DATA PREPROCESSING TASKS

+Data Cleaning -> Data Integration -> Data Reduction -> Data Transformation

+### FILLING MISSING VALUES:

+* Never ever delete the data.
+* Can Fill it with Mean
+* Can Fill it with Median
+* Can Fill it with Mode

+But filling strategy must be decided based on Dataset.

+### EXAMPLE:

+For example if there is Dataset having Salary and Age params.
+If we fill with Mean or Median values, the age=30 and age=60 will get same value.
+Which is logically incorrect to put.

+So, other technique for instance that can be used is: Put data in range form.

+Eg. if there is missing value for salary at age=30 and age=60.
+We can convert data in range.
+For example, consider average of all salary values in age range 10-20, 20-30, 30-40 and so on.
+So, even there is missing value in the range for salary, we are taking average only so it gets compensated.
+In this way we can have unique and filled values for all age groups in the dataset.